shapeshed/flim.shapeshed.com/src/_posts/command-line-utilities-with-nodejs.md

     echo 'foo' | ./yourscript

-This is really powerful as it opens up a wealth of other tools and to your Node.js script.
+This is really powerful as it opens up a wealth of other tools to your Node.js script.
 You might want to pipe data from a system command, a Ruby script, whatever.

 ## UNIX signals